 Section 103(a) of CERCLA requires that hazardous substance releases in excess of a reportable quantity be reported immediately to the National Response Center.
 Section 103(f)(2) provides relief from the Section 103(a) reporting requirement for hazardous substance releases that are continuous, stable in quantity and rate, and already have been reported.
 For such releases, notice must be given annually or at such time there is any statistically significant increase in the quantity of hazardous substance released.
-Releases of this nature typically are included in the SARA Title III reports and notifications listed in Section 2.7.
+Releases of this nature typically are included in the Superfund Amendments and Reauthorization Act Title III reports and notifications listed in Section 2.7.
+There were no continuous releases in 2016.